tomasaschan/bari-montecarlo/README.md

 1. The file **must** end with (at least) one empty line

-Putting it together, this is an example of a valid input file which considers three collisional processes and calculates populations of the species here labelled N2B and N2C:
+Putting it together, this is an example of a valid input file which considers three collisional processes and calculates populations of the species here labelled N2B and N2C, using a unity electron density:

     1e6
     10e-9
     2e-9
     1e3
+    1.0
     3 2
     2.74e7 1.53e7
     3.67e-11 8.84e-10